mikebowler/jekyll_jirametrics/quickstart.md

 ## 2. Create the Jira credentials file

 Create a file called `jira_config.json` and populate it [as described here]({% link connecting_to_jira.md %}).
-On Jira Cloud it looks like this — change it to reflect your own instance:
+On Jira Cloud it looks like this.
+Change it to reflect your own instance:

 ```json
 {